amartya-pandey/automation-25/README.md

 - Create a new environment: `uv venv`
 - Install dependencies: `uv pip install -r requirements.txt`

-## Troubleshooting
-- If the certificate preview does not render, check your template PDF path and validity.
-- For font issues, ensure the specified fonts are available on your system.
-- For email issues, verify credentials and SMTP settings.

-## License
-MIT

-## Support
-Open an issue or contact the maintainers via GitHub.

 ## Custom Font Support: Frunchy Sage